-The ham salad also makes a nice filling for mini party or appetizer sandwiches.
-Use it to fill mini sandwich buns, croissants, biscuits, or small rolls.
-The sandwiches are perfect for baby showers, parties, or game day gatherings.
+In addition to being eaten as is on a lettuce-lined plate, it also makes a nice filling for lunchbox sandwiches and appetizers.
+Use it to fill mini sandwich buns, croissants, biscuits, or small rolls that are perfect for baby showers, parties, or game-day gatherings.

 For lunch or dinner, serve the sandwiches with a cup of soup, a tossed salad, potato chips, or French fries.
 If you're on a low-carb regimen, mound the sandwich filling onto mixed salad greens or romaine lettuce leaves.

-- 1 tablespoon finely chopped fresh parsley, optional
+- Optional: 1 tablespoon fresh parsley (finely chopped)

 - The sweet pickle relish can be replaced with dill relish or chopped dill pickles if you prefer a less sweet filling.

 - Add a dash of Cajun seasoning for a little extra zing.